marcouderzo/CSDemoParser/Worklog.md

 **Player Events**

 Let's now talk about player events.
-The main ones are:
+As you will see, pitch, yaw and position are not inherently part of the events: there are no such keys.
+From now, whatever piece of information that is not mentioned in the event's key table is taken directly from the player entity (see the DT_CSPlayer Table mentioned before).

+The player events we agreed to keep are the following:

 - `weapon_fire`
 - `weapon_reload`
 - `player_jump`